doorlay/dotfiles/README.md

 ## Dotfiles
-Backups of my vim configuration and zshell configuration files.
+Backups of my vim and bash config files.
+To permanently switch a shell to bash, run `chsh -s path`, where path is one of the shell paths listed in /etc/shells.
-To backup, run `dotfilebu` and commit any changes.